-What I Write About
+What This Is About

-Some days it can be policy manifestos, sometimes it can be sitting in COVID isolation watching the bag fill and emptying it.
 It might be what happened in Parliament today, it might be what my father remembers from 1933, it could be what I remember about my father.

 I write about what we're losing and what we could build; the warm world my grandmother made in Mangaweka during the Depression; the Treaty partnership we've spent 180 years trying to honour, the native birds we could hear again if we made the choice, the affordable homes we could build if we stepped outside broken markets; the country we could be if we chose sufficiency over extraction, warmth over coldness, partnership over domination.